Stronger NAS with Weaker Predictors: Our Framework

+\textbf{Optimization Insight:} Instead of first (uniformly) sampling the whole space and then fitting the predictor, we propose to jointly evolve the sampling $S$ and fit the predictor $\tilde{f}$, which helps achieve better sample efficiency by focusing on only relevant sample subspaces.
+That could be mathematically formulated as solving Equation \ref{eq:nao} in a new coordinate descent way, that iterates between optimizing the architecture \emph{sampling} and predictor \emph{fitting} subproblems:\\

+In comparison, existing predictor-based NAS methods could be viewed as running the above coordinate descent \textit{for just one iteration} -- a special case of our general framework.

+As well known in optimization, many iterative algorithms only need to solve (subsets of) their subproblems inexactly \citep{tappenden2016inexact,schmidt2011convergence,hager2020convergence} for properly ensuring convergence either theoretically or empirically.
+Here, using a strong predictor to fit the whole space could be treated as solving the predictor fitting subproblem relatively precisely, while adopting a weak predictor just imprecisely solves that.
+Previous methods solving Equation \ref{eq:nao} truncate their solutions to ``one shot" and hinge on solving subproblems with higher precision.
+Since we now take a joint optimization view and allow for multiple iterations, we can afford to only use weaker predictors for the fitting subproblem per iteration.

-Suppose our iterative methods has $K$ iterations, at $k$-th iteration where $k = 1, 2, \dots K$, we initialize our training set $S^{1}$ by randomly sampling a few samples from $X$ to train an initial predictor $\tilde{f}_{1}$.
-We then jointly optimize the sampling set $S^{k}$ and predictor $\tilde{f}_{k}$ in a progressive manner for $K$ iterations.
+\textbf{Implementation Outline:} The above coordinate descent solution has clear interpretations and is straightforward to implement.
+Suppose our iterative methods has $K$ iterations.
+We initialize $S^{1}$ by randomly sampling a few samples from $X$, and train an initial predictor $\tilde{f}_{1}$.
+Then at iterations $k = 2, \dots K$, we jointly optimize the sampling set $S^{k}$ and predictor $\tilde{f}_{k}$ in an alternative manner.

-\paragraph{Sampling Stage.} At iteration $k+1$, we first sort all the architectures in the search space $X$ (excluding all the samples already in $S^k$) according to its predicted performance $\tilde{P}^{k}$ at every iteration $k$.
-Given the sample budget, we then random sample $M$ new architectures from the top $N$ ranked architectures in $\tilde{P}^{k}$.
-The newly sampled architectures together with $S^k$ will be regarded as $S^{k+1}$.
+\paragraph{\textit{Subproblem 1: Architecture Sampling}.} At iteration $k+1$, we first sort all architectures\footnote{One only exception is the Section~\ref{sec:opendomainexp} open-domain experiments: we will sub-sample all architectures in the search space before sorting.
+More details can be found in Appendix Section~\ref{opendomaindetails}} in the search space $X$ (excluding all the samples already in $S^k$) according to its predicted performance $\tilde{P}^{k}$ at every iteration $k$.
+We then randomly sample $M$ new architectures from the top $N$ ranked architectures in $\tilde{P}^{k}$.
+Note this step both reduces the sample budget, and controls the exploitation-exploration trade-off (see Section \ref{sec:exploitation-exploration}).
+The newly sampled architectures together with $S^k$ become $S^{k+1}$.